FlorianLoch/Cassette/NOTES_ON_DOKKU.md

-For the git revision to be available at build time in dokku's environment it is essential to configure dokku to keep the .git directory:
+For the git revision to be available at build time in dokku's environment, it is essential to configure dokku to keep the `.git` directory:

 ```bash
 # keep the .git directory during builds